muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 ## 16BasicEnvPpo
 * Problem with ray length fixed.
 * Increased distance between the training areas remains.
-* Result:
+* Result: Reward plot as expected.
+Ray sensors fixed.

+## 17BasicEnvPpo
+* Rotation of the agent added.
+* Control signal and sensor data
+* Forward indicator: If gizmos on, render only forward ray.

 # Next
-* Introduce rotation (control signal and sensor data)?
 * Merge both git repositories for easier handling.
-* Agent should have forward facing indicator.
-Just use raycast.
 * Reintroduce LSTM and test different step counts and options.
 * Walls.